 Our member organizations of deacons, deaconesses, and those in related associations are located in South America, Central America, the Caribbean, and North America.
 These are church-related groups that practice the biblical idea of diakonia (servanthood) and lead the church in ministry to the world.

-DOTAC links and gathers those engaged in diakonia, is a prophetic voice for ecumenical relations and social justice, and encourages, supports and empowers the development of groups practicing diakonia in the region.
+DOTAC connects and gathers those engaged in diakonia, is a prophetic voice for ecumenical relations and social justice, and encourages, supports and empowers the development of groups practicing diakonia in the region.

 Our purposes are to